Facial Feminization Surgery

 Facial Feminization – Before Surgery

-A thorough assessment of the face by plastic surgeon Dr. Barry Eppley, with the use of computer imaging is a necessary first step to determine what exact procedure(s) would be beneficial and which ones would have the greatest impact on facial change.
+A thorough assessment of the face by Dr. Barry Eppley, with the use of computer imaging is a necessary first step to determine what exact procedure(s) would be beneficial and which ones would have the greatest impact on facial change.
 In some cases, all selected procedures may be done at once and in other cases, usually due to the length of recovery and economics, it may be needed to a staged approach.

 Physical health is an important issue before and in some cases (older than 45 years of age), preoperative blood tests may be needed.
 For skull and forehead/brow bone surgery, x-rays are usually needed as part of the preoperative assessment.